ScotGovAnalysis/welcome/good_coding_practices.md

       * Learn how to use the project

 ## Comment code
+> "When you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous." – Martin Fowler, Refactoring

 ### Do
 * Where neccessary, comment code
 * Use comments to break up the code sections (Ctrl + Shift + R)